Fully discrete finite element approximation for the projection method to solve the Chemotaxis-Fluid System: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a fully discrete finite element method based on a first-order pressure-correction projection scheme for the time-dependent Chemotaxis–Navier–Stokes system.
 The Mini finite element was used to approximate the velocity-pressure pair, while standard linear Lagrangian elements were adopted for the cell density and chemical concentration.
 Nonlinear terms were treated semi-implicitly to balance stability and accuracy.
-We have rigorously derived optimal order error estimates for the discrete velocity and chemical concentration in both the \(L^2\)- and \(H^1\)-norms under suitable regularity assumptions.
-Our theoretical analysis confirms the mass conservation and energy stability properties of the proposed method, which are crucial in preserving the physical fidelity of chemotaxis-fluid models.
-Furthermore, numerical results have been presented to validate the theoretical findings and demonstrate the robustness and accuracy of the scheme.
-To the best of our knowledge, this is the first work that provides a complete error analysis for a finite element discretization of the Chemotaxis–Navier–Stokes system using a pressure-correction projection method.
+We have rigorously derived error estimates for the discrete velocity and chemical concentration in both the \(L^2\)-norm under suitable regularity assumptions.
+To the best of our knowledge, this is the first work that provides a complete error analysis for a finite element discretization of the Chemotaxis–Navier–Stokes system using a projection method.
 This study fills a gap in the existing literature and lays a foundation for further numerical investigations of chemotaxis-fluid interactions.
 Future work will be directed towards extending this framework to more complex models, such as bioconvection phenomena arising in the Patlak–Keller–Segel–Navier–Stokes system and chemo-repulsion–fluid systems.
 These problems involve additional biological mechanisms and richer nonlinear structures, and their accurate and efficient numerical simulation remains an open and meaningful research direction.